 In the meanwhile, few of us started feeling uneasy since it was at a very high altitude and they had to be given oxygen at a military base camp at Changla.
 We were glad to meet the army troop of Madras regiment.
 We realized how big the Indian Army is, how they serve us, under what conditions and situations they stay in.
 We took a moment there, to thank and salute our soldiers and took a few snaps with them and moved ahead to Pangong.

 Pangong Tso, you Beauty!
 It was a Heaven on Earth.
-Crystal clear blue water surrounded by mountains, with a part of the lake frozen and temperature dipping to -3*C. One of the craziest thing I have ever done in my life is to, sleep on the floor near the lake at -3*C and watch the stars with best of friends beside and with best of music being played in the background.
+Crystal clear blue water surrounded by mountains, with a part of the lake frozen and temperature dipping to -3*C. One of the craziest things I have ever done in my life is to, sleep on the floor near the lake at -3*C and watch the stars with best of friends beside and with best of music being played in the background.
 Well, believe me, we saw the moon rise between the hills, with its mirror image on the water.
 It was just beyond explanations, this beauty of Nature has to be seen and enjoyed!

 There were camps arranged just beside the lake and we stayed there for the night, we requested for the bonfire and then the party mode was on!
 We moved inside our camps and slept sometime in the midnight when the temperature dipped more and it got unbearable.

 We were all done with Pangong and just wanted to leave that place as soon as possible.
 Many were falling ill, because of the altitude sickness.
 Breathing became uneasy, the temperature had dipped more than the previous day.
 We had a quick breakfast, then hurried and headed back to Leh which was around 150kms from Pangong Tso.
 Reached Leh by evening.